alexghergh/dotfiles/zsh/.config/zsh/README.md

   functions).
 The functions are loaded when `.zshrc` is first sourced.
 Mostly has functionality that is needed _right now_.
 The files are sourced manually, and **not** through `fpath`.
+- `.zsh_other`: Contains basic setup for the shell itself.
+Includes files that set aliases, prompt and completion, environment variables, keybinds, shell options, zstyle options.
+- `.zsh_plugins`: Contains setup for plugins of the shell.
+Such plugins are tools external to the shell (like fzf etc.).
 - `.zsh_prompts`: Contains various user-defined prompts for the shell.
 The prompts are of the form `prompt_<name of prompt>_setup`, as dictated by Zsh.
 - `.zshrc`: The main configuration file.
 This defines all other setup necessary